 The Trevi Fountain is free to visit and gets very busy.
 The hours between midday and 7 pm tend to be the busiest so do try to avoid them.
 The fountain lights up once the sun goes down which can make for some lovely photos.

 To reach Trevi Fountain, catch the metro to Piazza Barberini.
 From here, head west on Via del Tritone, then south on Via Stamperia until you reach the square where the fountain is situated.
+And I suggest coming to see the Trevi Fountain after dark – it is one of the best things to do in Rome at night.

 2. The Colosseum, Rome